United States Cities Ranked by the Frequency of Registered Sex Offenders

 Sex Offender Risk Levels

-Not all sexual offenders are created equal.
-They are actually separated into three different levels in terms of how likely they are to repeat an offense.
-The level is determined either at their sentencing or when they are released from custody.
-The levels are as follows:
+Not everyone in the sex offender registries are equal.
+In some states, they are classified into three different levels depending on how likely they are to repeat an offense, which is determined either at their sentencing or when they are released from custody.

 United States Cities Ranked By the Frequency of Registered Sex Offenders